 World Poetry Day is celebrated annually on 21 March.
-Although this day gives an opportunity for children to be introduced to poetry in classrooms, there is an important element missing.
-Poetry is thought to be not ordinary, and even to the extent of being boring and dull by young minds.
-It is therefore important for children to learn and experience poetry in a fun way other than school curriculum or what is written for them by adults.
-Therefore, a day dedicated to poetry written and read by children in entirety is necessary.
+Although this day introduces children to poetry in classrooms, an essential element is missing.
+Poetry is thought to be not ordinary, even to the extent of being dull by young minds.
+Therefore, children need to learn and experience poetry in a fun way other than the school curriculum or what is written for them by adults.
+Therefore, a day dedicated to poetry written and read by children in its entirety is necessary.

-Also, poetry as one of the literature genres has the potential to contribute to the United Nations Sustainable Development Goal 4: Quality Education.
+Also, poetry as one of the literature genres can contribute to the United Nations Sustainable Development Goal 4: Quality Education.
 Poetry can contribute to the relevant skills of reading and writing.
 WoChiPoDa as an initiative is one potential tool to contribute towards this global goal.
 Reading and writing have to co-exist.
-For children, writing helps them to read and reading prepares them to write.
-Poetry is a valuable tool that does both by enhancing speaking, listening and communication in children.
+For children, writing helps them to read, and reading prepares them to write.
+Poetry is a valuable tool that does both by enhancing speaking, listening, and communication in children.

 Anyone involved with poetry or children’s education can host a WoChiPoDa event to enhance what they are already doing as an ambassador for child education.
-The event can also be used to shine a light on other child-support activities the organiser is actively involved in.
+The WoChiPoDa host/organiser can also use the occasion to shine a light on other child-support activities they are actively involved in.

-Besides poets and teachers, we also welcome the array of creative minds who are involved in caring for children including parents, guardians, caretakers, etc. However, it is encouraged to involve or reach out to someone with poetry skills in order to maximise the impact of your event.
+Besides poets and teachers, we also welcome the array of creative minds involved in caring for children, including parents, guardians, caretakers, etc. However, it is encouraged to involve or reach out to someone with poetry skills to maximise the impact of your event.

-WoChiPoDa was founded by Gloria D. Gonsalves as part of her efforts to instil the love of poetry to children.
+Gloria D. Gonsalves founded WoChiPoDa as part of her efforts to instil the love of poetry in children.
 Parents, teachers, and guardians are encouraged to motivate children to celebrate this day and share their experiences through poetry writing.